DUI Defense Attorney In Fort Lauderdale, Florida

-The Law Offices of Jeffrey S. Grossman, LLC has successfully defended thousands of clients against DUI charges, often resulting in dismissal of the charge altogether.
-Our Fort Lauderdale DUI lawyer is experienced and knowledgeable on Florida DUI laws.
-We'll use those skills to fight your case.
+The Law Offices of Jeffrey S. Grossman, LLC has a proven track record of successfully defending thousands of clients against DUI charges, frequently leading to the complete dismissal of the charge altogether.
+Our dedicated Fort Lauderdale DUI lawyer is not only experienced but also possesses extensive knowledge of Florida DUI laws and regulations.
+We are committed to employing those skills to mount a robust defense for your case, ensuring that your rights are protected and that you receive the best possible outcome.

 DUI, or driving under the influence, or DWI, driving while intoxicated, is punishable by law in the State of Florida.
 The charge means that the defendant's normal faculties were compromised, and the person was found driving erratically or otherwise not complying with the laws of the State.